TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Maximizing Harmfulness With Different Utility Constraints

+Zhijing Jin, Punya Syon Pandey and Samuel Simko acknowledge the support by Coefficient Giving; by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039B; and by the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
+Resources used in preparing this research project were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute. \end{acks}

-\subsection{Maximizing Harmfulness With Different Utility Constraints}
+\section{Maximizing Harmfulness With Different Utility Constraints}

 Figures~\ref{fig:all_plots_unbound} and \ref{fig:tamperbench_different_thresholds} show the effect of maximizing harmfulness with either no utility constraint or two different ones.
-They illustrate the necessity of such constraints to model realistic attackers, who seek not only compliant but also uplifting, \emph{capably} harmful models.
+They illustrate the necessity of such constraints to model realistic attackers, who seek not only compliant but also uplifting, \emph{capably} harmful models, as optimizing harmfulness with no or loose constraints can lead to large drops in capabilities.